JasperV/dotfiles/README.md

 ## Install

 - (re)Install macOS (via HDD wipe or in case of Anka usage).
-- Go through initial setup.
-Do login to iCloud.
+- Go through initial setup; Do login to iCloud; Use iCloud as recovery for FileVault.
 - Update macOS.
 - Install dotfiles via Terminal command;